openmobilityfoundation/mobility-data-specification/transportation-tech-specification.md

 | `message` | Enum |  | See Message Enum |

-## InitPilotedMovementPlan()
+## pilot-movement-plan

-The InitMovementPlan() API is used for initiating a trip request from a human piloted vehicle.
+The pilot-movement-plan API is used for initiating a trip request from a human piloted vehicle.
 It will be required for ALL trips at the time of departure.
 The API will acknowledge the request with a response containing a permission to proceed and a unique Trip Identifier.

-INPUT
+Request Type: `POST`

+Endpoint: `pilot-movement-plan`

+Body:

 | Field | Type     | Required/Optional | Other |
 | ----- | -------- | ----------------- | ----- |